 Ashanti Omkar also serves as Indian film and Bollywood expert, for BBC West Midlands, and BBC London.
 She won the Croydon music prize in South Indian Classical music, as a vocalist, in her early 20s, and was a gold medallist in vocals, in her teens, via the London Music Circuit competitions.
 Ashanti has written over 1000 pages, on the Asian entertainment sphere, in the now defunct national newspaper The Asian Post, as entertainment editor, and as senior features editor for the glossy Asian Woman and Asian Bride Magazines, and her DesiHits South Side Show, was part of the early wave of popular podcasts on Apple iTunes.

 Ashanti Omkar joined the London Indian Film Festival team in 2011, when she worked with Aamir Khan productions, hand picked by him and his PR team at Spice in Mumbai, on his independent films like Peepli Live, Dhobi Ghaat and Talaash, and was a part of bringing the world premiere of Delhi Belly to the festival.
-She comes from a corporate background, having worked for Credit Suisse, Pepsi Co, Oracle, Hilton Group, and moving into media as a journalist and media consultant, 15 years ago.
+She comes from a corporate background, having worked for Credit Suisse, Pepsi Co, Oracle, Hilton Group, and moving into media as a journalist and media consultant, in 2003.
 She has worked with some of the top names in Bollywood and Tamil cinema, from double Oscar and double Grammy winner AR Rahman, to acting talent like Salman Khan, Priyanka Chopra and Deepika Padukone.

-Ashanti Omkar divides her time between her BBC radio show, and film commentary, and her consultancy projects, from LIFF to clients like The O2, SS Arena Wembley on their musical shows.
+Ashanti Omkar divides her time between her BBC radio show, and film commentary, and her consultancy projects, from LIFF to clients like The O2, SSE Arena Wembley on their musical shows.
 She studied Computing with marketing and management at Royal Holloway, University of London, and has grown up in Sri Lanka, Denmark, and West Africa, before moving to the UK.
 She is considered an expert in pan-Indian cinema, South Indian music, and champions these via her radio work, and burgeoning social media channels.

 She also photographs a slice of her life and travels, via Instagram.
 Watch Ashanti Omkar giving the opening speech at BAFTA, London, for the music launch with Sony Music India, and Gautham Vasudev Menon, for the hit film Vinnaithaandi Varuvaayaa.